Pergih/Hypotato/README.md

 # 🥔 Hypotato
-Explore the trends of global potato production, pricing, and trade.
-From international statistics to local market observations, this project digs into the root of the potato economy.
+This is a small project about the globan trends of potato, just some data cleaning and displaying mainly with Python.

 ## Data Sets
 - [Eurostat](https://ec.europa.eu/eurostat/en/)